Open Enrollment Guide 2026

 - Voluntary Accidental Death and Dismemberment (AD&D) Insurance – Employee-Paid, coverage up to $500,000 with no need for Evidence of Insurability (EOI).

-- Estate Guidance and Will Preparation are included no-cost value-added services for current Active Employees who are either eligible for employer-paid Basic Life Insurance, Long-Term Disability Insurance, and/or have elected to enroll in Voluntary Supplemental Life Insurance – Employee-Paid, or Voluntary AD&D Insurance – Employee-Paid through New York Life
+- Estate Guidance and Will Preparation are included as no-cost value-added services for current Active Employees who are either eligible for employer-paid Basic Life Insurance, Long-Term Disability Insurance, and/or have elected to enroll in Voluntary Supplemental Life Insurance – Employee-Paid, or Voluntary AD&D Insurance – Employee-Paid through New York Life.

 Special Guaranteed Issue Period